milkristina/mediaLab5_MS/README.md

 The general requirements for option A & B.
   - Test application on at least two browsers and specify in README.md which version and browser it was.
   - To pass this lab, you have to fully complete an option.

+# Tested on two browsers
+  - Opera One version: 126.0.5750.59
+  - Google Chrome version: 140.0.7339.128